 2. Methods

 2.1.
-Study area
+Study system

 This study was conducted in the alpine grasslands above 2000 m a.s.l from the southern slope of the Cantabrian Mountains, a mountain range running E-W in northern Spain, and within the Valles de Omaña and Luna Biosphere Reserve (coordinates?).
 The climate in the study system is typically Mediterranean, characterized by a 2-month dry period in summer (average annual precipitation of 1050 mm, mostly accumulated in spring and autumn).
 The growing season stretches from March to October with a mean annual soil temperature of 8ºC ADD days with water stress in the growing season and mean of days with snow (high variations according to orientation of slope).
 Grazing impact is also restricted to wild populations of Cantabrian chamois.
 The sampling sites are located above very acidic bedrock (pH 3.8 – 4.8, own non-published data).
 Local community richness ranges from 20 to 30 species dominated mostly by Poaceae and Cyperaceae, but they are also rich in Hemicryptophytes and Chamaephytes.